 "I just don't belong here anymore."

 Nono, as much as he was ready to argue the point on one friend's behalf, could understand.
 Ludwig meant that much to him.
 If it were him losing Shelby, he'd want to be anywhere else too.
-But to leave his family, even if they're at odds, and more importantly to leave behind his beloved Gev… He must truly be at his wit's end right now because he could never do it.
+But to leave his family, even if they're at odds, and more importantly to leave behind his beloved Gev… He must truly be at his wit's end.

 He explained the situation about hitting his head, being adopted by the Lands, and about how his family found him because of the abduction- which he already knows a little bit about because of the 6 o'clock news.